libxsmm/libxsmm/documentation/index.md

 make header-only
 ```

 **NOTE**: Differences between C and C++ makes a header-only implementation (which is portable between both languages) considerably "techy".
 Mixing C and C++ translation units (which rely on the header-only form of the library) is **not** supported.
 Also remember: to build an application now shares the same build settings with LIBXSMM!
-This is important; for instance to omit debug code inside of LIBXSMM (use `-DNDEBUG`).
+This is important not only to omit debug code inside of LIBXSMM (use `-DNDEBUG`).

 ## Installation